gerardcl/cansixt-blog/content/privacy-policy.md

 ## SECTION 2: WHAT PERSONAL DATA WE COLLECT AND WHY WE COLLECT IT

-**In Short**: We collect personal information that you provide to us.
-Some information — such as your Internet Protocol (IP) address and/or browser and device characteristics — is collected automatically when you visit our website.
+**In Short**: We collect non-sensitive personal information that you provide to us, such as your Internet Protocol (IP) address, browser and device characteristics.
+We do ONLY collect it as long as you accept via the Cookie Notice.

 ### EMBEDDED CONTENT FROM OTHER WEBSITES